psalaets/standings/README.md

 #### rankBy

+Can be either

-Name of number property to rank objects by.
+- string - Name of number property to rank items by.
+- function(item) - returns value to rank item by.

 ## Example